-1.18 Debt financing costs related to past and current capital programmes have been estimated in accordance with proper practices.
+1.17 The cost of capital related to past and current capital programmes has been estimated in accordance with proper practices.
 Actual costs will depend on the phasing of capital expenditure and prevailing interest rates, and will be closely managed and monitored on an ongoing basis.
-Any reprogramming in the investment Plan, whether planned or unplanned, may delay the impacts of debt financing costs to future years.
+Any reprogramming in the Investment Plan, whether planned or unplanned, may delay the impacts of debt financing costs to future years.